 “A burst of sunshine in crushing darkness” is indeed the perfect metaphor for Okigbo’s poetry addressed also to the conditions of colonialism.
 The humanistic visions he delineated in his art seem especially relevant in our time—particularly his ideas about the role of art and the artist in times of historical rupture, which are crucial points of your own art.

 I sensed in your work what you have just described as “a desire not for answers but grappling with questions and contradictions, the desire to remain astonished, openly so.”
 It was largely for that reason that I invoked Okigbo for a guide.
-It seems fitting then to turn to your most recent poetry collection (titled there’s more) that is coming out later this year (2023) from the University of Alberta Press because it underlines some of your points about art as fundamentally oriented against closure.
-The opening lines of the titular poem, “there’s more,” read as follows:
+It seems fitting then to turn to your most recent poetry collection (titled there’s more) that came out this year (2023) from the University of Alberta Press because it underlines some of your points about art as fundamentally oriented against closure.
+The opening lines of the titular poem, there’s more, read as follows:

 your day begins